-(a great campfire/cookout side dish)
+This is a great campfire/cookout side dish!

-large yellow or Vidalia onions, peeled, leave root end intact
+- large yellow or Vidalia onions, peeled, leave root end intact

-packaged “Cajun” seasoning OR
+- packaged “Cajun” seasoning OR

-chili powder, ground black pepper, ground dried thyme, garlic powder
+- chili powder, ground black pepper, ground dried thyme, garlic powder

-extra-virgin olive oil
+- extra-virgin olive oil

 - Drizzle with a good shot of olive oil.
 Sprinkle top with your ‘Cajun’ mix and wrap tightly to seal the foil.

 Be careful opening the foil packages.
 The onions are delicious, but the juice/oil/seasoning liquid at the bottom of the foil package is one of the most magnificent things you have ever dipped a piece of bread, or a grilled shrimp (or just about anything else) into.
 The Louisiana guy who taught me the recipe used butter.
-That works too.
+Yep, that works too.